European Americans

-European Americans (also referred to as Euro-Americans) are Americans of European ancestry.
-This term includes people who are descended from the first European settlers in the United States as well as people who are descended from more recent European arrivals.
-European Americans have been the largest panethnic group in the United States since about the 17th century.
+European Americans are Americans of European ancestry.
+This term includes both people who descend from the first European settlers in the area of the present-day United States and people who descend from more recent European arrivals.
+Since the 17th century, European Americans have been the largest panethnic group in what is now the United States.
+According to the 2020 United States census, 58.8% of the White alone population and 56.1% of the White alone or in combination gave a detailed European write-in response.